 As I think about today’s passage, the first thing that jumps out at me is that the Fruit of the Spirit is one fruit.
 Not a number of different fruits or pieces of fruit to choose from.
 One solidified fruit.

 As we grow in our faith, this Holy Spirit fruit should become more and more evident in our lives.
 And if some of these fruit pieces are weaker than others, I’m wondering if it is evidence of areas in our lives that we might be holding back, holding onto, trying to handle and manage ourselves, instead of giving it all to the Lord as we should.

 For me, peace and patience stand out more than some of the others as areas that I need to evaluate, as areas that I need to hand over to Jesus and allow Him to show me what I am holding back, or what I continue to dwell on and try to handle on my own.

 The opposite of patience is impatience.
 The opposite of peace is anger, frustration, being non content.
-Peace and Patience seem to be tied closely together.
+Seems to me that Peace and Patience are tied closely together.